awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-cors.md

 For simple cross\-origin `POST` method requests, the response from your resource needs to include the header `Access-Control-Allow-Origin`, where the value of the header key is set to `'*'`\(any origin\) or is set to the origins allowed to access that resource\.

 All other cross\-origin HTTP requests are *non\-simple* requests\.
-If your API's resources receive non\-simple requests, you'll need to enable CORS support\.
+If your API's resources receive non\-simple requests, you need to enable CORS support\.

 ## What It Means to Enable CORS Support<a name="apigateway-responding-to-cors-preflight"></a>